deepanshu-prajapati01/change-wallpaper-automatically/README.md

 The script fetches high-quality images from the internet, ensuring you always have fresh and interesting wallpapers.
 It’s a great way to keep your desktop environment dynamic and engaging.

 # Pros:

 * Automatically gives you the best wallpaper as per your display size.
-* Download new wallpapers automatically for later use.
+* Download new wallpapers automatically in advance.
 * Easy and simple setup.

 # Cons:

-* Incase you are not connected to the internet and all the wallpapers ran out, it will set a black screen as a wallpaper.
-* You must connect to internet once a day! - So the program if ran out of wallpaper's stock, then can download it.
+* This code saves upto 5 wallpapers stock in it.
+So to avoid any error.
+It won't delete any wallpaper when the stock is comes to 5 wallpapers.

 # HOW-TO-USE: